Skip to content

 knowledge sharing

-Why knowledge sharing matters
+Why does knowledge sharing matter?

 Inefficient knowledge sharing or even lack of sharing knowledge is often a bottleneck to productivity and people underestimate the impact on the organization’s bottom line.
 In fact, the average U.S. enterprise-size company could be losing $4.5 million in productivity due to knowledge loss!

-Take the example of Thurber Engineering Ltd., a consulting firm specializing in geotechnical, environmental, and construction materials.
+Take the knowledge sharing example of Thurber Engineering Ltd., a consulting firm specializing in geotechnical, environmental, and construction materials.
 Thurber implemented a knowledge-sharing platform by ThoughtFarmer to address the communication hurdles posed by dispersed offices.

 Since the launch of Thurber’s knowledge-sharing platform, over 50% of employees have been actively using it.
 The intranet software provided the company with a knowledge hub, which allowed employees to seamlessly access vital information and improved the onboarding experience for new hires.
 This led to better centralization of knowledge, greater employee engagement, and streamlined communication.